rusefi/hw_microRusEfi/readme.md

 microRusEfi hardware runs [rusEfi firmware](https://github.com/rusefi/rusefi).

-microRusEfi supports dual Hall shaft position sensor input or 1xHall + 1xVR shaft position sensor input (A few resistors need to replaced on the PCB in order to switch from one setup to another)
+microRusEfi supports dual Hall shaft position sensor input or 1xHall + 1xVR shaft position sensor input (A few resistors need to be replaced on the PCB in order to switch from one setup to another)

 Available on eBay https://www.ebay.com/itm/333517397424